 - If a student is absent for a test without an acceptable reason, a mark of 0 (zero) may be given.

 - For extended illness, parents may arrange for homework to be sent home.
-This can be made through a student colleague or by contacting the Guidance Office.
+This can be made through a student colleague or by contacting the Main Office.
 One day's notice is needed for such requests.

 - The Vice-Principal, in consultation with the teacher and Guidance, may remove a student from a class if poor attendance has made it virtually impossible for them to achieve a credit.